 The ETSLD is only required when reduced stroke buffers are used.
-If this is not the case, skip this test.

-The SAF-PROC processor reads the sensor and position of the emergency terminal stopping switches mounted in the hoist-way.
-If a fault is detected, power is removed from the driving-machine, brake and the emergency brake.
+The SAF-PROC processor reads the state and position of the emergency terminal stopping switches mounted in the hoistway.
+If a fault is detected, power is removed from the driving-machine motor, the driving-machine brake, and the emergency brake.